AyushDoshi/geocode-adi/README.md

 This package is meant to be run as a script in the command-line/terminal, although the individual functions found in the [*geocodeadi.py*](geocode-adi/geocodeadi.py) file may be imported as a module.

-The script takes in a comma delimited file, such as a .CSV, that contains the address information.
+The script takes in a comma-delimited file, such as a .CSV, that contains the address information.
 Specifically, the file must contain at least 4 columns: *'Address'*, *'City'*, *'State'*, *'ZIP Code'*.
 These columns must also be labeled as such.
 The *'Address'* column must contain at least the street number and name.
 Other information, such as apartment or suite number, is optional.
 An example of a correctly formatted file of addresses is the